 Responsibilities for statutory obligations are formally established.
 The Head of Paid Service disseminates statutory instruments to Managers responsible for acting on them.
-The relevant professional officers are tasked with ensuring compliance with appropriate policies and procedures to ensure all officers work within them.

-Decisions to be taken by Councillors are subject to a rigorous scrutiny process by the Monitoring Officer, Chief Finance Officer and in most cases Corporate Management Leadership Team before they are considered by Cabinet or Full Council.
+The relevant professional officers are tasked with ensuring compliance with appropriate policies and procedures to ensure all Officers work within them.
+Decisions to be taken by Councillors are subject to a rigorous scrutiny process by the Monitoring Officer, Section 151 Officer and in most cases Corporate Management Leadership Team before they are considered by Cabinet or Full Council.
+Assistant Directors have completed an Assurance Statement covering key governance aspects with their area of responsibility.